Ramage and the Freebooters: Plot

-Ramage, recovering from medical leave after the Battle of Cape St Vincent is summoned to the Admiralty by Lord Spencer and given command of a brig, HMS Triton, with orders to take sealed dispatches to the admirals commanding the British fleets off Brest, Cadiz and the West Indies.
+Ramage, recovering from medical leave after the Battle of Cape St Vincent is summoned to the Admiralty by Lord Spencer and given command of a brig, HMS Triton, with orders to take sealed dispatches to the admirals commanding the British fleets off Brest, Cádiz and the West Indies.
 However, there is just one small problem – HMS Triton is docked at Spithead, where crews of the Royal Navy have mutinied over pay and living conditions.
 Ramage knows that if he fails in his mission, he will become a convenient political scapegoat for the government.

 Although Ramage sympathizes with the aims of the mutineers, he has a mission to perform.
 He obtains orders to have half of the crew of Triton replaced by men who formerly served under him on the Kathleen, including Southwick and Jackson.
 He then overcomes the mutiny by cutting the anchor cable as the tide was going out of Spithead harbor, forcing the men to man their posts, or risk drowning when the ship capsized.

-Having dealt with the mutiny, partly with the clandestine aid of Jackson, Stafford, Rossi and Maxton, Ramage sets about curing the surgeon, Bowen, of alcoholism.
-Through a combination of enforced sobriety and an appeal to the man's pride in himself as an expert chess-player (almost the only remaining accomplishment the drunken Bowen can take a genuine pride in), Ramage succeeds in rehabilitating Bowen, who proves to be an excellent doctor once he has quit the drink.
+Having dealt with the mutiny, partly with the secret aid of Jackson, Stafford, Rossi and Maxton, Ramage tries to cure Bowen the surgeon of alcoholism.
+Through a combination of enforced sobriety and an appeal to the man's pride as an expert chess-player (almost the only remaining accomplishment the frequently intoxicated Bowen can take pride in), Ramage succeeds in rehabilitating Bowen, who proves to be an excellent doctor once he has quit drinking.

-Ramage successfully completes his rendezvous with Admiral Curtis off Brest, and Admiral Jervis of Cadiz, Ramage sets sail across the Atlantic.
+Ramage successfully completes his rendezvous with Admiral Curtis off Brest, and Admiral Jervis of Cádiz, Ramage sets sail across the Atlantic.
 On the way, he captures La Merlette, a French-owned slave ship before making his rendezvous with Admiral Robinson on at Barbados.